-One check of content validity, that is, whether scales reflect actually real differences in social attitudes, is to investigate the correlation of those measures with other variables which are commonly considered to be correlated with social attitudes.
+One check of content validity, that is, whether scales reflect actually real differences in social attitudes, is to find the correlation of those measures with other variables which are commonly considered to be correlated with social attitudes.
 Therefore the two political orientation scales and the trust in authority scale were regressed on income proxies, parents' characteristics and subject characteristics to provide some evidence on the content validity of these measures.
-First, the scales are regressed on an inclusive list of independent variables.
-Then two information-theoretic criteria, the Akaike Information Criterion (AIC) and the Schwarz Bayesian Criterion (SBC), were used to select a reduced set of independent variables.
-Fortunately, in all three cases the two criteria select the same set of regressors.
+First, the scales were regressed on an inclusive list of independent variables.
+Two information-theoretic criteria, the Akaike Information Criterion (AIC) and the Schwarz Bayesian Criterion (SBC), were used to select a reduced set of independent variables.
+In all three cases the two criteria select the same set of regressors.
 Table 5 shows results for the full set of regressors and Table 6 shows results for the reduced set.

-In the full regression for the Scrooge Index female gender, more years in higher education, work experience and parental membership in a political party all have significantly negative coefficient estimates and support for continued economic reforms and parental ownership of a firm have a significant negative estimate.
-In the reduced-set regression all of those variables were selected, with very similar results.
+In the full regression for the Scrooge Index coefficients for female gender, years in higher education, work experience and parental membership in a political party are all significantly negative and support for continued economic reforms and parental ownership of a firm have significant negative coefficient estimates.
+In the reduced-set regression all of those variables were selected, with similar results.
 In addition, having an Orthodox parent is estimated to have a negative albeit insignificant effect on the Scrooge Index.
 Thus these indices correlate with other variables which are reasonably connected with attitudes towards fairness and redistribution.
-What we call the Scrooge scale is constructed from items which indicate opposition to egalitarian, pro-worker and anti-corporate attitudes.
+The Scrooge scale is constructed from items which indicate opposition to egalitarian, pro-worker and anti-corporate attitudes.
 Evidence from these regressions shows that subjects with more highly educated parents and who are female are less likely to hold these types of attitudes.